727 W. Mamie Eisenhower Ave. Boone, IA 50036

 Boone Community School District is excited to announce we have partnered with The Food Bank of Iowa to start a school food pantry - The Toreador Food Pantry.
 The pantry is located in the basement of Futures Alternative High School, 727 W. Mamie Eisenhower.
 Toreador Food Pantry is available to the entire school district including students and their families and all school employees.

-Toreador Food Pantry hours are the 2nd and 4th Thursday of each month from 8:00 am -10:00 am and again from 4:00 pm - 6:00 pm when school is in session.
+Toreador Food Pantry hours are the 1st and 3rd Wednesday of each month from 4:00 pm - 6:00 pm when school is in session.